holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_lasers/lesson_plan.md

 ## Homework Assignment

-Identify three instances on your computer/program that uses conditionals.
+- Identify three instances on your computer/program that uses conditionals.
-For example
+    - For example
-    if clicked open this
+        - if clicked open this
-    if clicked do this
+        - if clicked do this
+- Maybe `control_statements_worksheet.docx`?